imbafym/SneakerMan/README.md

 # SneakerMan
-A web application developed on .Net MVC
+A web application developed on .Net MVC <br>
 This application is an assignemnt from Monash University

 ## How to run